Autonomy & Energy

 6 Features of a Truly Autonomous Camper

-'Autonomous' is written on almost every camper today – but in practice it often means: lights on, phone charged, done.
-True autonomy means: staying off-grid for days, without gas, without external power, and without compromising on comfort.
+Autonomous is written on almost every camper.
+In practice it often means lights on, phone charged, done.
+Off-grid for days, without gas, external power, or compromise: that is autonomy.

 "Autonomous" is written on almost every camper today.
 But true autonomy means more than a solar panel on the roof.
 It means staying off-grid for several days – without gas, without external power, and without compromising on comfort.